DUNE/p3s/documents/src/JOB.md

 Created by: Maxim Potekhin        _potekhin@bnl.gov_

-January 2018
+February 2018

-Version 1.01
+Version 1.02 (release notes: add information on EOS and other access, directory locations etc)

 ---

 # Introduction
-## Purpose of this document
+## Purpose and content of this document

-Please keep track of the version number located on top of this document.
-Once incremental changes become significant the version number will be bumped up and it's important to refer to the right set of instructions.
+This document explains how to set up and run the job submission client.
+These instructions are not generic.
+Rather, they are tailored to operations of the protoDUNE experiment at CERN in 2018 in the sense that certain directory locations, environment variables and scripts are application-specific.

 There is a separate "overview" document which contains a general description of how p3s works and what its components are.
 For the end user a lot of this detail